Teacheramma: Cast

-Production

-Teacheramma was directed by Puttanna Kanagal, produced by Subhalakshmi Pictures and written by Balamurugan.

 Soundtrack

 The soundtrack was composed by T. R. Pappa, with lyrics by Kannadasan.

 Release and reception

 Teacheramma was released on 12 April 1968.
 Kalki appreciated the director for making an entertaining film without resorting to compromises such as fight or dance sequences.
 In the 1970s, M. G. Ramachandran – then the Chief Minister of Tamil Nadu – personally appreciated Vijayakumari for her performance.
 The film was commercially successful.